Selling A Car In Florida (2019 Guide With Tips)

 Selling A Car Private Party In Florida

-o get the most money for your car there will be no other method that competes with selling your car privately.
+In Florida, to get the most money for your car there will be no other method that competes with selling your car private party.
 Some people will tell you stories about how they got retail value for their car from a dealer or an Auto Buying Service, but let your own common sense be the guide:

 Does that sound like something someone who buys and sells cars for a living would do?